List of Marvel Comics characters: E: Escapade

-Escapade (Shela Sexton) was created by Charlie Jane Anders, Ro Stein, and Ted Brandt, and first appeared in Marvel's Voices: Pride (Vol. 2) #1 (June, 2022).
-Escapade is a mutant with the ability to switch circumstances with others, a form of reality warping.
+Escapade is a character appearing in American comic books published by Marvel Comics.
+She was created by Charlie Jane Anders, Ro Stein, and Ted Brandt and first appeared in Marvel's Voices: Pride (vol. 2) #1 (June 2022).

-Escapade operates with her friend Morgan Fred, a mutant who can trasmute organic material into chocolate, and a genetically engineered turtle with wings named Hibbert.
+Shela Sexton is a trans girl and mutant with the ability to switch circumstances with others, a form of reality warping.
+Escapade operates with her friend Morgan Red, a mutant who can transmute organic material into chocolate, and a genetically engineered winged turtle named Hibbert.
 She initially operated as a thief, stealing from corrupt organizations.
 She eventually joined the mutant nation of Krakoa after a prophecy made by Destiny of Escapade causing Morgan's death.
 Escapade worked alongside mutants of Krakoa, fighting the U-Men, Count Nefaria, and Selene, successfully averting Morgan's death.
 She was recruited for Avengers Academy, where she fought villains such as Sin, Emplate, and Jack O'Lantern.
-She briefly dates Cerebella while on Krakoa and dates Brielle Brooks while in Avengers Academy.
+She briefly dates Cerebella while on Krakoa and dates Brielle Brooks (daughter of Blade) while in Avengers Academy.

+Doris Evans

+Doris Evans is a character appearing in American comic books published by Marvel Comics.
+First appearing in Strange Tales (vol. 1) #113 (July, 1963), she was created by Stan Lee, Jerry Siegel, and Dick Ayers.

+Introduced as a love interest for the Human Torch, she was frequently bothered by his tardiness caused by his superhero duties.